Purdue Summer SURF Program

 Because of the time commitment of the research project, students may not enroll in classes while participating in the program.

 Participants in the SURF program conduct research activities full-time, 40 hours per week for 11 weeks.
-They must be eligible to work in the United States and will receive a stipend of $4500 plus a housing allowance, based on successful completion of the program.
+They must be eligible to work in the United States and will receive a total stipend of $4500 plus a housing allowance, based on successful completion of the program.
 Funding for the student is provided by the professor directing the research project, the professor's school or department, and the professor's college.

 Housing during the Program Period